“Fear is a yellow light, not a red one.”

 Canadian Alexandra Stacey has personally lived through the challenges she shares and has discovered the secret to living a joyful life after losing it all.

-Her goal is to help as many women as time permits, to take back ownership of their own lives, to plot their own course, and to re-create a self brimming with confidence, strength, and purpose.
+Her goal is to help as many women as time permits to take back ownership of their own lives, to plot their own course, and to re-create a self brimming with confidence, strength, and purpose.

 With heart-wrenching emotion, side-splitting hilarity, and breath-taking adventure, our narrator’s journey spans far more than the miles between here and there.